intel/libipt/doc/getting_started.md

 This chapter gives a brief introduction into the sample tools using one of the tests as example.
-It assumes that you are already familiar with Intel(R) Processor Trace (PT) and that you already built the decoder library and the sample tools.
+It assumes that you are already familiar with Intel(R) Processor Trace (Intel PT) and that you already built the decoder library and the sample tools.
 For detailed information about Intel PT, please refer to the respective chapter in the Software Developer's Manual.

 Start by compiling the loop test.
-It consists of a small assembly program with interleaved PT directives:
+It consists of a small assembly program with interleaved Intel PT directives:

 	$ pttc test/src/loop.ptt
 	loop-ptxed.exp